When storing an RV, finding the right facility with the right amenities can be challenging.

 Storage Location

-Location can become an aggravation real quick, especially when you need to access your RV in a timely manner.
 It can be difficult to choose between convenience with a location near your home or convenience in the form of extended access hours and more.
 Take time to consider your location options and weigh all the facility features before making a final decision.

 The cost of storing your RV in a storage facility can range between $50 to $250 per month on average.
 Several factors affect overall storage costs, including the size of your camper, the location, the type of camper storage desired, and more.
-See How Much Does It Cost to Store an RV for an in-depth look at these factors that affect the monthly cost.
+See How Much Does It Cost to Store an RV for an in-depth look at these factors that affect the monthly rates.

 Where Can I Store My RV Long Term?

-You can find cheap and affordable self-storage for your RV by shopping around at different facilities near you for the best price, opting for outdoor or covered storage instead of indoor, or using a friend or neighbor’s property to store your vehicle.
+You can find cheap and affordable self storage for your RV by shopping around at different facilities near you for the best price, opting for outdoor or covered storage instead of indoor, or using a friend or neighbor’s property to store your vehicle.
 You can store your RV for free on the street in front of your house, your garage or driveway, or your backyard assuming local ordinances and HOA rules allow it.
 See Where Can I Store My RV for Free for more information.

 Although indoor storage is an ideal solution, many people choose to store outdoors for many reasons.
 When doing so, washing and waxing your RV to protect the exterior against the elements is imperative.
 Covered storage space can be a happy medium, but it’s not a perfect solution.
 Even in a covered space, your RV remains unprotected against humidity, some storms, and extreme temperatures.